10 Essential Anki Add-ons for All Medical Students

 Add-Ons Which Don’t Work

-Another important thing to note is that some of the add-ons may not work with the latest release of Anki.
-This is because the Anki developers are constantly trying to make it better and work smoother, which sometimes involve significant changes to the code.
+Another essential thing to note is that some of the add-ons may not work with the latest release of Anki.
+This is because the Anki developers are constantly trying to make it better and work smoother, which sometimes involves significant changes to the code.

 When this happens, the add-ons need to be updated.
 However, it can sometimes take months for the add-on creators to update their code, causing the current version of the add-on to not be supported.